onedata/onedata-documentation/docs/glossary.md

 ## Let’s Encrypt

 ## LUMA
-LUMA is a database that stores mappings between Onedata user accounts and local user accounts/credentials on storage resources.
+LUMA (Local User Mapping) is a database that stores mappings between Onedata user accounts and local user accounts/credentials on storage resources.
 It establishes a relation between members of a Onedata space and user accounts recognized by different storage providers.
 Learn more [here](docs/admin-guide/oneprovider/configuration/luma.md).

 ## Oneclient

 ## Onepanel
+Service dedicated for administration of a [*cluster*] ([*Onezone*] or [*Oneprovider*]) and at the same time an integral part of the cluster.
+Referred to as *Onezone panel* or *Oneprovider panel* throughout the documentation.
+Offers a GUI, available via Onezone's *Clusters* menu or as an emergency interface (`https://$HOST:9443`) and a REST API (`https://$HOST:9443/api/v3/onepanel/`).

 ## Oneprovider